-On this occasion, we bring to you a profile of the great CV Raman from the 1976 archives of Swarajya.
+On this occasion, we bring to you a profile of Raman from the 1976 archives of Swarajya.

 Dr. (Sir) Chandrasekhara Venkata Raman was a curious combination—a precise thinker, an incisive speaker, a relentless worker, an obstinate genius and above all, a perfectly human patron whose generosity oftentimes overcame his physical capability and whose intense sympathy not infrequently made him forget his own exalted status.